 Our programme for 2018 continued in equally broad range of music and styles as in previous years.

 The programme included Rebeca Omordia – piano, Alicja Smietana – violin, Olga Paliy – piano and regular performer here on Cuban guitar, Ahmed Dickinson who played here this time as one of two guitars with one of his great inspirations, friend and master, famous composer for the guitar, Eduardo Martín, an exceptional combination, perfect for our intimate soundstage.
 This was rich in meaning for Barny and Julia who were married in St Peter’s Church to guitar music from Martin’s Canciones de Calendario, played by Osamu Yano.

 Two recitals by An-Ting Chan and Stephen Gutman espoused complete themes for their programmes, respectively, themes of fantasy (Orlando Gibbons a personal highlight) and ‘revisionings’ for fresh perspectives – Stephen introduced: ‘Mozart transcribes his own violin Sonata.
 Tchaikovsky refashions a theme in six very different ways.
 Liszt reworks Berlioz.
 Debussy ‘revisions’ gamelan, the music of Andalucia and nursery rhymes in his glowing Estampes’.

 As usual the year ended with a programme from Masayuki Tayama that moved from Beethoven’s Appassionata and Rachmaninov Transcriptions to pieces chosen to lighten the spirit before Christmas.

-Our programme for the second half of 2019 as follows:
+Our programme for the end of 2019 and a look into 2020 as follows: